Raise profits (or even maintain)…that’s an important part of growing your business.

 Are you fully leveraging them?

-Most businesses are not leveraging pricing enough in their business.
+Most businesses are not fully leveraging pricing.
 Most often because they’re so focused on the other levers.
 But here’s the kicker, price is the most impactful profit lever.
 Meaning if you want to raise profits, price is often the MOST EFFECTIVE way to do it.
-But you have to know how?
+Or in the converse it could be the thing that’s draining your profits and sabotaging your efforts in other areas.

-In this episode I share more about the four levers and take a look at the things that influence your and how that relates to what your doing with pricing.
+I share more about the profit levers and take a look at the things that influence profits and how that relates to what your doing with pricing.

 Highlights of this episode: